ksmetz/RNApipe/README.md

 **DEFAULT:** S (ignores MiniSeq QC runs)
 - <code>-u</code> (<code>--user</code>, <code>--USER</code>, <code>--onyen</code>, <code>--ONYEN</code>)

 For all options not selected, with the exception of TAG, it will default to picking all available options for the project listed.
-The project option is required.
+The <code>--project</code> option is required.

 #### Manual samplesheet input
 There is also a <code>--manual</code> (also <code>--MAN</code>, <code>--man</code>, <code>--MANUAL</code>) option that can override the Sequencing Data sheet.
-You use this command to point to a different config file, formatted the same way as the Master Sequencing Data sheet, and the program will run on all of the samples listed in that file. **Unforuntately,** for most reliable results (until Katie gets off her butt and rewrites this entire thing), it is best to format manual sheets after at least columns A-M of the Master Sheet.
+You can use this command to point to a different config file, and the program will run on *all* of the samples listed in that file, rather than subsetting the Master sheet. **Unforuntately,** for most reliable results (until Katie gets off her butt and rewrites this entire thing), it is best to format manual sheets after at least columns A-M of the Master Sheet.
 Additional columns can be added for metadata.

 #### Examples
 To run all biological replicates for the project LIMA, you would enter: \